-The Northwest Commission was awarded an Engage! grant in our local workforce area to support a systematic business retention and expansion (BRE) program to assist in the identification and targeting of PA companies, the engagement of those companies through various outreach methods, the assessment of the needs of those targeted companies, and assisting the targeted companies through referrals and direct technical assistance.
+The Northwest Commission was awarded an Engage! grant and continues to be the administrative entity for the program in our local workforce area to support a systematic business retention and expansion (BRE) program to assist in the identification and targeting of PA companies, the engagement of those companies through various outreach methods, the assessment of the needs of those targeted companies, and assisting the targeted companies through referrals and direct technical assistance.
 These services are provided to retain existing businesses in the community and to help them grow and expand by building solid relationships with business owners or key decision makers and economic and workforce development partners and their representatives.
 The local board partners with Northwest Commission to provide support as the workforce development intermediary in the local area.
 The local board and the local workforce system uses its expertise and resources to assist in identifying needs and matching resources to help existing businesses and industries address their challenges to become more competitive and successful.

-- With the knowledge that Unemployment Compensation (UC) representatives are not available to be deployed in the PA CareerLink® sites and only UC courtesy phones and PCs are provided, describe the local board's strategies and operational elements it utilizes to support unemployment insurance programs and resources employed for the benefit of local area businesses and citizens: - Describe how UC claimants are provided reemployment services, including a brief overview of how the local board manages the "Reemployment Services and Eligibility Assessment" (RESEA) program;
+Unemployment Compensation (UC) representatives may not be deployed in the PA CareerLink® sites.
+In the event UC Staff are not present, only UC courtesy phones and PCs are provided.
+Describe the local board's strategies and operational elements it utilizes to support unemployment insurance programs and resources employed for the benefit of local area businesses and citizens:

-Currently, Reemployment Services and Eligibility Assessment (RESEA) sessions are conducted virtually, and in person when required, due to the COVID-19 pandemic.
+Describe how UC claimants are provided reemployment services, including a brief overview of how the local board manages the "Reemployment Services and Eligibility Assessment" (RESEA) program;

+Reemployment Services and Eligibility Assessment (RESEA) is still conducted virtually, but a session may be held in-person at the request of the participant.
+As of July 2022, UC Representatives are providing appointment only meetings in the two comprehensive sites located in Erie and Venango Counties.
+These temporary UC Representative positions are possible due to the Equity grant through the PA Department of Labor and Industry.
 In addition to the required RESEA information and individual plans, additional information on PA CareerLink® workshops, job fairs, and resource referrals are provided.
+UC Claimants also have access to the UC computer located in the Resource Center at both comprehensive sites.